prashanthmani90/Sample_Cypress/README.md

 npm install

-To open a Cypress UI and execute the test
+To open a Cypress UI, Choose the e2e testing, choose a browser and run the specs file to execute the test

-npm run cypress:open
+npm run cypress:open or npx cypress open

 To run the test on terminal and get reports

-npm run cypress:run
+npm run cypress:run or npx cypress run

 # Setup Project